MethodsAndPractices/vsteam/README.md

 - Support for the [SonarQube extension](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarqube)

 ## 0.1.22
-- Fixed bug in Set-DefaultProject on Mac and Linux
+- Fixed bug in Set-VSTeamDefaultProject on Mac and Linux

 ## 0.1.21
 - Added Get-BuildLog that returns the logs of the provided build